How to Pick Out an Engagement Ring Without Her Knowing

-Consider Her Day-to-Day
+Consider Her Day-to-day Routines

 If you are searching for engagement rings online and trying to read up on diamonds and jewelers, make sure you’re in your browser’s “incognito mode”, one: in case you use the same computer and she searches the history, and two: because you’ll get targeted by engagement ring ads on Google, Facebook, and other sites you or she visits.
 This scenario has become super common in the past few years, “why am I suddenly getting ads for engagement rings?”

-Pay in Cash
+Pay For the Ring in Cash

-Get a Loaner
+Get a Placeholder Ring

 If you really want the proposal to be a surprise, but are scared of messing up the ring, get a temporary engagement ring.
 A loaner engagement ring looks like the real deal but is actually a CZ stone that you can pop the question with and she can rock until and she figures out what she really wants for her forever ring.
 This takes the pressure of you and lets her get exactly what she wants, no guessing.

 The vast majority of couples talk about getting married.
 If you want to take that a step further and get her involved in the ring, there are fun, romantic, and still surprising ways to do so.
 Ask her to make a Pinterest board just for the two of you, for a potential future TBD proposal.
 Tell her to send you images of rings she likes and ones she doesn’t.
 Have her describe her dream ring and take note.